Starrheather1/Weather-Dashboard/README.md

 N/A

 ## Usage
 Enter desired city in the search box and press the search key.
 This will bring up all of the weather information with 5 day forecast for the city that was entered.
+There is also a drop down where you can view previously searched cities.

 ## Credits